The best employee handbook for Los Gatos Chamber members

-We teamed up with the top employment law firm in the nation to teach a computer to write employment polices like a lawyer would.
-The result: over 50 policies that account for the law in every state, customized to your business.
+If you have employees in California, there are 24 different employment policies that may be required by state and federal law.
+SixFify teamed up with the top employment law firm in the nation to teach a computer to write employment policies like a lawyer would.
+The result: over 50 policies that account for the law in California and every U.S. state.
+All customized to your business.

 Our system asks you the same questions a lawyer would ask.
-And then t takes your answers and customizes the employment documents you need. it's like having the best employment lawyer in the world by your side, helping you.
+It then takes your answers and customizes the employment documents you need.
+It's like having the best employment lawyer in the world by your side, helping you.

 Employee Policy Assessment